Filter by Category

 UC / 5 credits

-UC / 5 Credits per semester (year-long class)
+UC / 10 Credits

 Learn the basic principles of medical science, terminology, and vocabulary needed to work in the healthcare field.
 This course focuses on the ethical and legal responsibilities of the health care worker, safety, medical terminology, human anatomy and physiology, body systems and mechanics, standard precautions, and health & fitness.
 Explore career opportunities in therapeutic, diagnostic, and supportive areas.
 Gain practical hands-on experience in vital signs, emergency medical care, first aid, and CPR.
 This course is a great foundation for all other courses offered in the Health Science and Medical Technology industry sector.